benplant/frontend-nanodegree-mobile-portfolio/README.md

  * grunt-contrib-htmlmin --> Minify HTML
  * Added a src/ folder to contain pre-minified html/css/js files
  * Enjoyed using the grunt tasks to incrementally improve results
+ * Used grunt-pagespeed to automate command line PageSpeed Insights results

 I moved the development versions of the HTML/CSS/Javascript files into a src directory and src/css, src/js subdirectories.
 The grunt tasks automate the process of minifying CSS and Javascript (grunt-contrib-uglify & grunt-contrib-cssmin), inlining selected CSS and Javascript (grunt-inline), inlining the HTML (grunt-contrib-htmlmin) and moving the release files into their final locations.

+**Results:**

-Ultimately achieved a PageSpeed Insights score of 96 Yay - 96 PageSpeed score -- Success!
+* Ultimately achieved a mobile PageSpeed Insights score of 96
+* Yay - 96 PageSpeed score -- Success!

 ![Pagespeed Success](img/pagespeed_success.png)

+* An automated Grunt pipeline to easily make further optimizations and see immediate PageSpeed results in the terminal.
+* Note: I did not optimize the backend/server (browser caching and server response time) as this was not possible using the SimpleHTTPServer and ngrok tools.

 ### Resources Used For Part 1: